23 Ways to Warm Your Deck in Winter

 21. Hot Tub on your deck

 One of the most popular ways to enjoy your deck in the dead of winter.
-Relaxing in a hot tub surrounded with snow.
-The silly pleasure running through the cold and jumping into a hot tub of water.
-Almost everyone is gamed to come over and enjoy your deck in winter when you mention hot tub.
-Relaxing and warming, it’s great in winter.
+Relaxing in a hot tub surrounded by snow.
+With the silly pleasure of running through the cold and jumping into a hot tub of water.

 22. Heated seats

-Your deck doesn’t need to be warm in winter, just you.
 A heat blanket on a deck chair can provide some extra heat in winter.
-Keeping your warm on your deck chair while the cold air surrounds you.
-Heated deck chairs can give those few additional degrees moving you from cold to comfort on your deck chair.
+Keep your warm on your deck chair while the cold air surrounds you.

 23. Rearrange Seating on your Deck